Snowflake-Labs/sfquickstarts/site/sfguides/src/mlpf_forecasting_ad/mlpf_forecasting_ad.md

         date ASC
 );

--- Create a view for our training data, including the holidays for all items sold:
-CREATE OR REPLACE VIEW allitems_vancouver AS (
+-- Create a view for our training data, including the holidays for all items sold CREATE OR REPLACE VIEW allitems_vancouver AS (
     SELECT
         vs.timestamp,